feurbano/bear_data/README.md

 *To be extended [...]*

-**At the moment only tracking (and related) data have been uploaded.
-Genetic data and information about cubs are being processed and are expected to be available by November 30th.**

 ## <a name="datastructure"></a> Data structure
 A database contains one or more named [schemas](https://www.postgresql.org/docs/current/static/ddl-schemas.html), which in turn contain tables.
 Schemas also contain other kinds of named objects, including data types, functions, and operators.
 Schema are used to organize database objects into logical groups, to make them more manageable, and to allow many users to use one database without interfering with each other.
 Schema are similar to folders in a file system.